learner-forlife/gcp-networking/ncc-design/ncc-plus-nsi-plus-3pfw/deployment_steps.md

 To allow the firewall to process GENEVE encapsulated traffic steered by GCP, you must enable GENEVE inspection via the CLI and reboot:

 SSH into the VM-Series firewall.
-Run the following command to enable inspection:
+Run the following command to enable inspection
 ```bash
 request plugins vm_series gcp ips inspect enable yes
 ```
  Reboot the firewall

 ---

 ### Step 5 : Configure App Project 1 (same steps need to be repeated for app2 project also)